lsst/dp1_lsst_io/docs/products/images/deep_coadd.rst

 Metadata
 --------

-The metadata for deep coadd images retrieved from the butler include a list of the input visit images, and the derived PSF, photometric calibration, and WCS.
+The metadata for deep coadd images retrieved from the Butler include a list of the input visit images, and the derived PSF, photometric calibration, and WCS.

 Tutorials